 Olympus E-M5 II versus Fujifilm X-T20

 The Olympus OM-D E-M5 Mark II and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in February 2015 and January 2017.
-Both the E-M5 II and the X-T20 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M5 II) and an APS-C sensor.
+Both the E-M5 II and the X-T20 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M5 II) and an APS-C (X-T20) sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus E-M5 II and the Fujifilm X-T20 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M5 II – represents the basis for the calculations across all the size and weight measures).